minima-global/minima-docs/docs/about/index.md

 ## About

-The Minima blockchain is a mechanism for securely transferring value.
+The Minima blockchain is a mechanism for transferring value, securely.

 + [What is Minima?](./what.md)
 + [How Does it Work?](./how.md)